Snowflake-Labs/terraform-provider-snowflake/docs/index.md

 3. In a TOML file (default in ~/.snowflake/config).
 Notice the use of different profiles.
 The profile name needs to be specified in the Terraform configuration file in `profile` field.
 When this is not specified, `default` profile is loaded.
 When a `default` profile is not present in the TOML file, it is treated as "empty", without failing.

+Read [TOML](https://toml.io/en/) specification for more details on the syntax.

 Example content of the Terraform file configuration:

 ```terraform